sethta/no-page-comment/readme.txt

 = Settings Page =

-Click 'FAQs Settings' in the settings panel:
+Click 'FAQs Settings' in the settings panel.
+A screen will display showing the following settings for posts, pages, and any other custom post type installed on your blog:

-* Disable comments on pages
+* Disable comments
-* Disable trackbacks on pages
+* Disable trackbacks

 Note: These settings set the default when creating a new page.
-Once a new page has been created, comments can be enabled by modifying the Discussion settings for that page.
+Once a new post, page, or custom post type is added, comments can be enabled by modifying the Discussion settings for that page.

 == Frequently Asked Questions ==